CSC480-21S/TravelingGrocery-GUI/README.md

 # Jeff\'s Repo
-Each folder is a entirely different ReactJS project that I was working on.
+Each folder is a different ReactJS project that I was working on.

+## How to run
+1. Open terminal, change directory to one of the folders listed, ex: `w3-hello-world`
+2. Run `npm install`
+3. Open a second terminal, change directory to same one.
+4. In second terminal, type `json-server -p 8000 data/db.json`.
+This will start json-server on port 8000.
+5. Type `npm start` in first terminal.

+## Folder List

 1. `w3-hello-world`
 	* I followed tutorial at https://youtu.be/w7ejDZ8SWv8.
 I did this to gain experience on ReactJS.